magahu/cats-catalog/README.md

 # Cats catalog

 Consuming cats API https://thecatapi.com/
-This web app allows to see cats an info about their races.
+This web app allows to see cats races and info about them.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.